leodutra/simpleflakes/README.md

 [![david dep status][dependencies-badge]][dependencies-url]
 [![david dev dep status][dependencies-dev-badge]][dependencies-dev-url]

-**Fast, and reliable, distributable 64-bit ID generation, in pure JavaScript, for Node.js.**
+**Fast distributable 64-bit ID generation, in pure JavaScript, for Node.js.**

 Simpleflake is the smartest way to generate a 64-bit + time-ordered + snowflake based ID.
 [See the presentation!](http://akmanalp.com/simpleflake_presentation/)

+This port is test driven and no release goes out without tests.

 ### Install: